 The world of marketing has a new rising star that’s been shining very bright in the last couple of years.
 Yes, we’re talking about video marketing!
 Thanks to its rapid rise to fame and the uncanny social integration, along with the incredible results, video has secured its place in the marketing plans of all the companies that hope to stay relevant in the world of business in the years to come.
 Why?
 Because video can help you to connect with potential customers, engage them and convert them into paying customers.
 This is why marketers love video!

-Don’t take our word for it, let’s take a look at some statistics by Syndacast – video is going to account for 74 percent of all internet traffic in the next year.
-Open rates and for emails will increase by 19 percent if the subject line includes the word video, also, click-through rates increase by 65 percent, and it points to 26 percent decrease of unsubscribers.
+Don’t take our word for it, let’s take a look at some statistics by Syndacast – video is going to account for 74 % of all internet traffic in the next year.
+Open rates and for emails will increase by 19 % if the subject line includes the word video, also, click-through rates increase by 65 percent, and it points to a 26 % decrease of unsubscribers.
 Now take a quick look at your Twitter feed and you’ll surely notice that most of the retweets are reserved for photo and video posts.
 But’s that’s just the beginning, here are some factors that contributed to the rising popularity of video.

 Our internet is a never-ending stream of information that is oozing out of numerous types and kinds of digital content.
 We are being overloaded with that information every day and it’s getting really hard to process it.
 Video is here to save the day yet again.
 Our brain has less trouble to process visual content than metric tons of text which we encounter on a daily basis.

 Video is the best tool for all businesses gunning for maximum outreach.
 Don’t forget that users are more likely to share video than any other type of content.